 BACKGROUND

-Current diagnosis of hepatitis C virus (HCV) infection requires 2 sequential steps: testing for anti-HCV followed by HCV RNA PCR to confirm viremia.
-We have developed a highly sensitive and specific HCV-Ags EIA for one-step diagnosis of viremic HCV infection.
+Current diagnosis of hepatitis C virus (HCV) infection requires two sequential steps: testing for anti-HCV followed by HCV RNA PCR to confirm viremia.
+We have developed a highly sensitive and specific HCV-antigens enzyme immunoassay (HCV-Ags EIA) for one-step diagnosis of viremic HCV infection.

 AIM

-To assess the clinical application of our HCV-Ags EIA in one-step diagnosis of viremic HCV infection in HIV-coinfected individuals.
+To assess the clinical application of the HCV-Ags EIA in one-step diagnosis of viremic HCV infection in human immunodeficiency virus (HIV)-coinfected individuals.

 METHODS

-The study blindly tested HCV-Ags EIA for its performance in one-step diagnosing viremic HCV infection in 147 sera, 10 without HCV or HIV infection; 54, viremic HCV monoinfection; 38, viremic HCV/HIV coinfection; and 45, viremic HCV and non-viremic HIV coinfection.
+The study blindly tested HCV-Ags EIA for its performance in one-step diagnosing viremic HCV infection in 147 sera: 10 without HCV or HIV infection; 54 with viremic HCV monoinfection; 38 with viremic HCV/HIV coinfection; and 45 with viremic HCV and non-viremic HIV coinfection.

 RESULTS

 Upon decoding, it was 100% accordance of HCV-Ags EIA to HCV infection status by HCV RNA PCR test.
-In 5 sera with HCV infection and HCV RNA was as low as 50-59 IU/mL, 4/5 were tested positive for HCV-Ags EIA.
-Likewise, it was also 100% accordance of HCV-Ags EIA to HCV infection status by HCV RNA PCR in 83 sera with HCV and HIV coinfection, no matter if HIV infection is active or not, and CD4 count.
+In five sera with HCV infection, HCV RNA was as low as 50-59 IU/mL, and four out of five tested positive for HCV-Ags EIA.
+Likewise, it was also 100% accordance of HCV-Ags EIA to HCV infection status by HCV RNA PCR in 83 sera with HCV and HIV coinfection, regardless if HIV infection was active or not.

 CONCLUSION

-Our modified HCV-Ags EIA has a lower detection limit equivalent to serum HCV RNA levels of approximately 100 IU/mL.
+The modified HCV-Ags EIA has a lower detection limit equivalent to serum HCV RNA levels of approximately 100 IU/mL.
 It is highly sensitive and specific in the setting of HIV coinfection, regardless of HIV infection status and CD4 count.
-These data support the clinical application of our HCV-Ags test in one-step diagnosis of HCV infection in HIV-infected individuals.
+These data support the clinical application of the HCV-Ags EIA in one-step diagnosis of HCV infection in HIV-infected individuals.

 Key words: Hepatitis C virus; Hepatitis C virus antigens; Hepatitis C virus core antigen; Hepatitis C virus diagnostic test; Diagnostic assay; Enzyme immunoassay